SolaceSamples/solace-samples-dotnet/docs/_tutorials/persistence-with-queues.md

     ProvisionFlag.IgnoreErrorIfEndpointAlreadyExists | ProvisionFlag.WaitForConfirm, null);
 ```

-The `IgnoreErrorIfEndpointAlreadyExists` flags signals to the API that the application is tolerate of the queue already existing even if it’s properties are different than those specified in the endpoint properties.
+The `IgnoreErrorIfEndpointAlreadyExists` flags signals to the API that the application is tolerate of the queue already existing.

 The `WaitForConfirm` flags tells the API to wait for the provision complete confirmation before exiting the `Provision` routine.